Portable

 I was a little late getting into PowerPoles – but I’ve made a series of cables which make my /P life a little easier.

 Anderson PowerPoles are a very useful connector as they prevent you from connecting the polarity incorrectly.
 The plastic shells are common, and you can simply buy the metal crimp/solder contacts in whatever amperage rating you need.
-The shells come in a variety of colours so you make up a set of interlocking counterpoise wires (in green) as well as a set of red+black power cables.

 There’s a set of PowerPole leads with both spade and crocodile-clips which connect the IC-7300 and FT-857 to my various batteries.
 I also have a USB adapter allowing me to charge my phone/tablet when “in the field”.